Disjoint Stable Matchings in Linear Time: Finding Disjoint Stable Matchings

-We have shown that, among all the chains of disjoint stable matchings, the one output by Algorithm~\ref{algorithm:disjoint-SM} is of maximum length.
+We have shown that among all the chains of disjoint stable matchings, the one output by \autoref{algorithm:disjoint-SM} is of maximum length.
 We still need to prove that there is no larger set of disjoint stable matchings which is possibly not a chain.
-We use the following result to show that any such set of disjoint stable matchings has a corresponding chain of disjoint stable matchings.
-Moreover, the length of this chain is same as the size of the set. \begin{theorem}{[Teo, C.-P. and Sethuraman, J. (1998) \cite{teo1998geometry}]} : Let $S={M_1,M_2,\cdots,M_k}$ be a set of stable matchings for a particular stable matchings instance.
-For every $i\in\{1,2,\cdots,k\}$, let

-Then, for each $i \in \{1,2,\cdots,k\}$, $M_i'$ is a stable matching. \end{theorem} The following is an immediate corollary of Theorem~\ref{theorem:teo-sethuraman}: \begin{corollary} Let $S= \{M_1,M_2,\cdots, M_k\}$ be a set of \textbf{disjoint} stable matchings for a particular marriage matching instance.
-For every $i\in\{1,2,\cdots,k\}$, let
+We use the following result due to Teo and Sethuraman to show that any such set of disjoint stable matchings has a corresponding chain of disjoint stable matchings.
+Moreover, the length of this chain is same as the size of the set. \begin{theorem}\emph{\cite{teo1998geometry}} Let $S=\{M_1,M_2,\cdots,M_k\}$ be a set of stable matchings for a particular stable matchings instance.
+For each man $m$, let $S_m$ be the \emph{sorted} multiset \(\{p_{M_1}(m),p_{M_2}(m),\cdots,p_{M_k}(m)\}\), sorted according to the preference order of \(m\).
+For every $i\in\{1,2,\cdots,k\}$ let \( M_i' = \{(m,w) \mid m \in\Men \text{ and }$w$ \text{ is the }\\i^{\text{th}}\text{ woman in }S_m\}\).
+Then for each $i \in \{1,2,\cdots,k\}$, $M_i'$ is a stable matching. \end{theorem} The following is an immediate corollary of \autoref{theorem:teo-sethuraman}: \begin{corollary} Let $M_1,\ldots,M_k$ and $M'_1,\ldots, M'_k$ be as defined in \autoref{theorem:teo-sethuraman}.
+If $M_1,\ldots, M_k$ are pairwise disjoint, then $M'_1,\ldots,M'_k$ form a $k$-length chain of disjoint stable matchings.